Opiod Treatment Center

 - Willingness to commit to a long term program

 - Ability to pay with cash, credit card, or private insurance (residential opioid treatment is not a covered benefit under Medicaid or Medicare insurance).
-There are some grant monies for this service for qualified individuals.

 Frequently Asked Questions:

 This is an intensive residential treatment program for individuals who are struggling with heroin or

 prescription drugs.
 Individuals may also have a co-occurring mental health condition, like

 The Opioid Treatment Center program will be 30 to 60 days in length depending on client need

 and the ability to pay for treatment services, via insurance coverage or cash payment.

 Unfortunately at this time residential treatment is not a covered benefit under Medicaid.

 The Opioid Treatment Center may be covered by private insurances, has self-pay rates, and has access to some grant monies to cover the cost of treatment for certain applicants.
 The cash rate cost of the OTC treatment program is $12,500 per 30 days.

 Once your application is received you will be contacted to schedule a phone interview with a member of The Opioid Treatment Center’s treatment team.
 Following your phone interview you will be informed whether or not you have been accepted into the program.
 Once accepted into the program an admission date and time will be scheduled.